IDP vs British Council IELTS: Which one ?

-- Learn about the two administrative bodies that run the IELTS exams: IDP and the British Council.
+- Learn about the two administrative bodies that run the IELTS exams: British Council and IDP.

-- Find out if the IELTS exam is the same in both or if there are any important differences.
+- Find out if the IELTS test is the same in both or if there are any important differences.

 This will help you to: